Window spiral balance replacement

 Do you have any suggestions on how to pick a replacement pivot bar based on dimensions?
 For example, what is the important dimension and can I just drill new holes in the vinyl window without a problem.
 Also, what is your return policy if I purchase multiple pivot bars and return the ones that don't fit?
 Thank you.

-A quick learner from Altoona, Iowa says:
+Quick Learner from Altoona, Iowa

 I also recently found the original paperwork for our manufactured home.
 I believe the windows are a Philips Products 700 Series Vinyl Window.
 It appears Philips Products closed in June 2009.
 I'm hoping that knowing the model number may help.